apify/apify-docs/sources/academy/webscraping/switching_to_typescript/mini_project.md

 ---

 You're here!
 If you made it this far, that means that you've familiarized yourself with all the core concepts in TypeScript (and some of the more advanced ones too).
-We're going to scrape product data from [this API endpoint](https://dummyjson.com/products), then manipulate it based on user input.
+We're going to scrape product data from [this API endpoint](https://dummyjson.com/products), and then manipulate it based on user input.

 ## Project overview {#project-overview}